 Possible side effects of granisetron include: Abdominal painConstipationDiarrheaHeadacheUnusual tiredness or weakness

 Possible side effects of metoclopramide include:

 Increased risk of

-(a serious neurological condition) in patients who take Metoclopramide for longer than three months
+(a serious neurological condition) in those who take metoclopramide for longer than 3 months

 Common names include: DexamethasonePrednisone

 Corticosteroids help to minimize inflammation and to relieve pain due to inflammation.
 You may experience pain and inflammation for a variety of reasons, such as: Bone pain from cancer that has spread to your bonesEdema (fluid buildup in cells) caused by tumors or treatment

 Possible side effects of corticosteroids include: Increased appetiteIndigestionNervousness or restlessness